tkimhofer/ecom_backend/README.md

-# E-commerce Backend
+# Cloud-Ready E-commerce Backend with Data Warehouse Integration

-Backend API for e-commerce operations, built to handle high concurrency and scalable workloads.
-Designed to receive API requests from frontend clients, process order data, and integrate seamlessly with operational databases and data warehouses.
+Backend API for e-commerce operations.

+Built with FastAPI and asynchronous Python, this backend handles requests efficiently while using minimal resources.
+It’s containerized with Docker for easy deployment and scaling in cloud environments.

+The system stores transactional data in an operational database designed for quick and reliable order processing.
+It also connects to data warehouse platforms like Google Cloud BigQuery to support reporting and business insights.

+The design focuses on simplicity and flexibility to meet core e-commerce backend needs.

 ## Key Features